 Remember that Jeremiah, it is said in Jeremiah 1, was not only to tear down, but to build and to plant.
 Whom do we see begin to arise as these nations disappear from view?
 We see Babylon, Persia, Greece, Rome, China, and India.
 The nations of Europe and Russia begin their ascent to greatness.

-Do you realize that in the same 6th Century period lived Pythagoras, Confucius, Loa-Tze, Buddha, Zoroaster, Numa in Rome, Thales the Greek astronomer, and just shortly after that Herodotus—the father of history; Hippocrates, the father of medicine also lived.
-Jaspers adds on Page 5: “Mighty empires, made by conquest, arose almost simultaneously in China, in India, and in the West.”
+Do you realize that in the same 6th Century period lived Pythagoras, Confucius, Lao-Tze, Buddha, Zoroaster, Numa in Rome, Thales the Greek astronomer, and just shortly after that Herodotus—the father of history; Hippocrates, the father of medicine also lived.
+Jaspers adds on page 5: “Mighty empires, made by conquest, arose almost simultaneously in China, in India, and in the West.”

 On page 8 Jaspers says, “It cannot possibly be an accident that six hundred years before Christ, Zarathustra in Persia, Buddha in India, Confucius in China, the prophets in Israel, King Numa in Rome and the first philosophers in Hellas made their appearance pretty well simultaneously as reformers of the national religion.”